Supporters, Partners, Resources

 Museum of the Jewish People at Beit Hatfutsot – BJEP students visited this Tel Aviv museum for a tour one virtual Sunday during Spring 2020.
 Learn more about their exhibits and online learning tools that connect Jewish people to their roots and strengthens their personal and collective Jewish identity.

-18Doors – area organization that empowers people in interfaith relationships to engage in Jewish life and make Jewish choices, and encourages Jewish communities to welcome them.
+18Doors empowers people in interfaith relationships to engage in Jewish life and make Jewish choices, and their website filled with stories, recipes and valuable insight.